elanatframework/Web_forms/README.md

 > Note: Action controls are executed sequentially; if an action control decides to change an `id` attribute from a tag, subsequent action controls cannot perform actions with the previous `id` attribute.

+> Note: Note: You can also use negative numbers in all indexes.

+Example:
+`de<li>-1=1`

+In the example above, the last li tag is removed.

 ### Other

 - _: **Execute script** - Value: `Script code`